 - Repeat this everyday until the callus disappears.

-The soothing effect of chamomile decreases the friction that calluses produce on the skin.
+The last of our home remedies for calluses, chamomile decreases the friction that they produce on the skin.

 - 3 tablespoons of chamomile (30 g)